 Dennis Kim-Prieto is an internationally-recognized expert in Law Student Information Literacy and also publishes on bilingual English-Spanish legal references sources.
 He teaches a course on Foreign, Comparative and International Legal Research and has served as the reference librarian at Rutgers Law since 2005.

-December 2018 (forthcoming): “Leaders of Today,” chapter in CELEBRATING DIVERSITY: A LEGACY OF MINORITY LEADERSHIP IN THE AMERICAN ASSOCIATION OF LAW LIBRARIES, William S. Hein & Co., Inc., Buffalo, N.Y.
+September 2018: “Leaders of Today,” chapter in CELEBRATING DIVERSITY: A LEGACY OF MINORITY LEADERSHIP IN THE AMERICAN ASSOCIATION OF LAW LIBRARIES, William S. Hein & Co., Inc., Buffalo, N.Y.
 (Shamika Dinice Dalton, University of Florida, ed.)

 April 2015: (with Mustafa Kerem KahvecioÄŸlu, Istanbul Bilgi University) “Three Faces of Information Literacy in Legal Studies: Research Instruction and Law Student Information Literacy Standards in the American Common Law, British Common Law, and Turkish Civilian Legal Traditions” 42(2) INTERNATIONAL JOURNAL OF LEGAL INFORMATION 293.